PolMine/cwbtools/README.md

 [![codecov](https://codecov.io/gh/PolMine/cwbtools/branch/dev/graph/badge.svg)](https://codecov.io/gh/PolMine/cwbtools/branch/dev)

-# Tools to Create, Manipulate and Manage Corpora for the Corpus Workbench (CWB)
+# Tools to Create, Modify and Manage Corpora for the Corpus Workbench (CWB)

-The Corpus Workbench (CWB) is a indexing and query engine to efficiently work with large, linguistically annotated corpora.
-The 'cwbtools' package offers a set of tools to create, manipulate and manage CWB indexed corpora from within R in a convenient fashion.
-It complements packages that use the CWB as a backend for text mining with R, namely the packages 'rcqp' and 'RcppCWB' for low-level access to CWB indexed corpora, and 'polmineR' as a toolset to implement common text mining workflows.
+The [Corpus Workbench (CWB)](http://cwb.sourceforge.net/) is a classic indexing and query engine to efficiently work with large, linguistically annotated corpora.
+The *cwbtools* package offers a set of tools to conveniently create, modify and manage CWB indexed corpora from within R. It complements R packages that use the CWB as a backend for text mining with R, namely the [RcppCWB](https://CRAN.R-project.org/package=RcppCWB) package for low-level access to CWB indexed corpora, and [polmineR](https://CRAN.R-project.org/package=polmineR) as a toolset to implement common text mining workflows.

 ## Installation

-The package is 'GitHub only' package so far.
-The most convenient way to install it will be to use an installation mechanism offered by the devtools package.
+The package is a "GitHub only"" package at this stage.
+The easiest way to install the package is to use an installation mechanism offered by the [devtools](https://CRAN.R-project.org/package=devtools) package.
 The procedure is the same for Windows, Linux, and macOS.
 On Windows, having [Rtools](https://cran.r-project.org/bin/windows/Rtools/) installed on your system may be necessary to use the full functionality of 'devtools'.

 First, check that devtools is installed ...